keymanapp/help.keyman.com/developer/17.0/guides/intro.md

 Linux.

-There are two core applications included in Keyman Developer: the Keyman Developer IDE (formerly called TIKE), and kmc, the command line
+There are two core applications included in Keyman Developer: the Keyman Developer IDE (formerly called TIKE), and the command line compiler kmc.

-compiler.

 [Watch a video](https://youtu.be/kwhgx_eX4Es) that highlights some of the Keyman Developer features.